-(1) Students may satisfy any Theory Class by passing the final exam prior to or at the beginning of any given semester and then enrolling in Section 011 of the course for 0cr; the student's grade would be recorded as "Satisfactory" on the transcript. exam prior to or at the beginning of any given semester and then enrolling in Section 011 of the course for 0cr; the student's grade would be recorded as "Satisfactory" on the transcript.
+(1) Students may satisfy any Theory Class by passing the final exam prior to or at the beginning of any given semester and then enrolling in Section 011 of the course for 0cr; the student's grade would be recorded as "Satisfactory" on the transcript.
+(1) Students may satisfy any Theory Class by passing the final exam prior to or at the beginning of any given semester and then enrolling in Section 011 of the course for 0cr; the student's grade would be recorded as "Satisfactory" on the transcript.